AFRICA

 2. the target undertaking had a turnover of more than EUR 1 million in Germany in the last business year.

-The FCO can renew the order for additional three years if the conditions for its adoptions still prevail.
+The FCO can renew the notification order for additional three years if the conditions for its adoptions still prevail after the expiry of the concerned period.
 However, the FCO can renew the order only for a maximum amount of three times (in each single case for three years).

 15) Special thresholds for particular businesses